shizunge/endlessh-go/README.md

 # endlessh-go

-Golang implementation of [endlessh](https://nullprogram.com/blog/2019/03/22/) exporting Prometheus metrics.
+A golang implementation of [endlessh](https://nullprogram.com/blog/2019/03/22/) exporting Prometheus metrics, visualized by a Grafana dashboard.

 ## Introduction

 Endlessh is a great idea that not only blocks the brute force SSH attacks, but also wastes attackers time as a kind of counter-attack.
-Besides trapping the attackers, I also want to virtualize the Geolocations and other statistics of the sources of attacks.
-Unfortunately the wonderful [C implementation of endlessh](https://github.com/skeeto/endlessh) only provides text based log, but I do not like the solution that writing extra scripts to parse the log outputs, then exporting the results to a dashboard, because it would introduce extra layers in my current setup and it would depend on the format of the text log file rather than some structured data.
-Thus I create this golang implementation of endlessh to export [Prometheus](https://prometheus.io/) metrics and a [Grafana](https://grafana.com/) dashboard to virtualize them.
+Besides trapping the attackers, I also want to visualize the Geolocations and other statistics of the sources of attacks.
+Unfortunately the wonderful original [C implementation of endlessh](https://github.com/skeeto/endlessh) only provides text based log, but I do not like the solution that writing extra scripts to parse the log outputs, then exporting the results to a dashboard, because it would introduce extra layers in my current setup and it would depend on the format of the text log file rather than some structured data.
+Thus I create this golang implementation of endlessh to export [Prometheus](https://prometheus.io/) metrics and a [Grafana](https://grafana.com/) dashboard to visualize them.

 If you want a dashboard of sources of attacks and do not mind the endlessh server, besides trapping the attackers, does extra things including: translating IP to Geohash, exporting Prometheus metrics, and using more memory (about 10MB), this is the solution for you.